tocco/tocco-docs/framework/architecture/hibernate/entity-class-generation.rst

 The ``counter`` datatype is a numeric type whose value is automatically generated.
 The value is incremented for every new entity instance.
 The counter values are managed in the ``nice_counter`` table.

-Counter fields are annotated with :abbr:`Counter (ch.tocco.nice2.persist.hibernate.pojo.generator.Counter)`, which configures the :abbr:`CounterGeneration (ch.tocco.nice2.persist.hibernate.pojo.generator.CounterGeneration)` value generator.
+Counter fields are annotated with :nice:`Counter <ch/tocco/nice2/persist/hibernate/pojo/generator/Counter>`, which configures the :nice:`CounterGeneration <ch/tocco/nice2/persist/hibernate/pojo/generator/CounterGeneration>` value generator.
 This generator is only applied whenever a new entity is inserted (not when an entity is updated).

 If the value of a counter field is manually set in the transaction it will not be overwritten.